tagion/tagion/docs/gov/intro/tagion.md

 ---
 # Draft: What is Tagion

-Tagion is the name of a novel distributed database technology that combines highly efficient protocols for communication and consensus with a decentralized network architecture.
+Tagion is the name of a noval distributed database technology that combines highly efficient protocols for communication and consensus and decentralisation.

-It combines a suit of privacy and transparency and data-control options previously only found in part in traditional databases or DLT systems.
+It combines a suite of privacy, transparency and data-control options previously only found, in part, in traditional databases or DLT systems respectively.

+something about DART, Hashgraph (upgraded by) Wavefront (theoretically min- imal communication complexity.).
+Atomic broadcast protocol (A protocol where every node eventually agrees on the ordering of information is called an Atomic Broadcast Protocol (ABP)), aBFT.
+Determinstic finality (and fast), fair ordering,

-The Tagion Mainnet is set-up to become highly decentralized, allowing the greatest number of actors to operate nodes.
-This is supplemented with federated Subsystems, that are independent in their governance and data-settings, but submitting regular signets to the Mainnet which serves as quasi-public notary service and verification layer that enhances confidence and trust in mulit-stakeholder settings.
+The Tagion Mainnet is designed to become highly decentralized, allowing the greatest number of actors to operate nodes.
+This is supplemented with federated Subsystems which are independent in their governance and data-settings, but required to submit regular signets of their state to the Mainnet.
+This way, the Mainnet provides a quasi-public notary service and verification layer to the individual business and use-cases of the Subsystems, enhancing confidence and trust in any mulit-stakeholder setting.

+Swapping?
+Proof-of-community?

+Manifesto

+TGN

+Link to Step-by-Step.

+Archive and old papers

+Gov pages

-The technology was concieved of in 2017 and remained under continuous development by Decard AG, the current stewardship entitys seeing Tagion through to full deployment and decentralisation.
+The technology was concieved of in 2017 and remaines under continuous development by Decard AG, the current stewardship entity guiding Tagion through to full deployment and decentralisation.